rxdvd/7chan-client/README.md

 * `npm run dev` to run the server with [`watchify`](https://www.npmjs.com/package/watchify) and `python http.server`
 * `npm run bundle` to build a javascript bundle using [`browserify`](https://www.npmjs.com/package/browserify)

+### Deployment

+This client is currently deployed at https://goofy-keller-23f686.netlify.app/

 ## Project Goal

 Build a website where users can anonymously post journal entries for other people to see, comment on and react to using emojis.